platformsh/template-builder/templates/microprofile-payara/files/README.md

 This project provides a starter kit for Payara Micro projects hosted on Platform.sh.

-Payara Micro is the open source, lightweight middleware platform of choice for containerized Java EE (Jakarta EE) microservices deployments.
-Less than 70MB in size, Payara Micro requires no installation or configuration and no need for code rewrites  – so you can build and deploy a fully working app within minutes.
+Payara Micro is an open source, lightweight middleware of choice for containerized Java EE (Jakarta EE) microservices deployments.

 ## Services